open-telemetry/opentelemetry-ebpf-profiler/design-docs/00000-example-docs/04359-remove-bpf-hashing/README.md

 BPF is currently using a hand-rolled, custom hashing scheme.
-The scheme was chosen primarily for simplicity and is likely neither the fastest, nor the most collision resistent function imaginable.
+The scheme was chosen primarily for simplicity and is likely neither the fastest, nor the most collision resistant function imaginable.
 We already have XXH3 as a dependency anyway, so I suggest that we just use that.
 It's very fast and provides a pretty reasonable output distribution.